pollination/pollination-docs/rhino-plugin/pollination-commands/po_addapertureshades.md

+---
+description: Add shades to apertures.
+It works with two different modalities, BorderShades and LouverShades.
+---

 # PO_AddApertureShades

-Use this command to add shades to apertures.
+Add shades to apertures.
 It works with two different modalities, BorderShades and LouverShades.

 ## Options